laher/laher.github.com/content/post/2017-12-31-part-time-vegan.md

 In the future I'll share some details about my approach, my doubts and reservations, and how I think more people could benefit from this approach.

 For now, part-time veganning is the solution for me.
-I've got a few tools, and I'm about 6 weeks in.
-I'm hoping my bad-cholesterol levels will go down quickly, and I'll post some results after my next blood test.
+I've got some recipes, a few tools, and I'm about 6 weeks in.
+I'm hoping my bad-cholesterol levels will go down quickly, but there's no guarantees - I'll post some results after my next blood test.
+It make for an interestng study.